Skip to Content

 Observing Snake Eggs From a Distance

-• Count the eggs carefully from your vantage point – this helps with identification
+• Count the eggs carefully from afar; this can reveal species-specific snake reproduction patterns.

 Avoiding Disturbance of Snake Eggs